 If you have no previous record of child abuse, that can help the jury doubt that you committed the charged offense.
 But there is no assurance that your unblemished record will be admitted in evidence at trial.
 Here, too, a good attorney can make the difference.

 If you are facing accusations of child abuse based on SBS, it is vital to secure experienced, skilled, and compassionate legal representation.
 The Marshall Defense Firm has many years of experience in these sensitive cases, vigorously defending loving parents and other adults unfairly accused of harming kids in their care.
-If you are in this position, please give us a call at 206.826.1400.
+If you are in this position, please contact us at 206.202.1633 or firstname.lastname@example.org.
 We want to help.